7 Link-building Challenges and How to Overcome Them

-The main goal of outreach is to get in touch and start a conversation with the content representative of the website.
+The main goal of outreach is to get in touch and start a conversation with the website’s content representative.
 Thus, it is important that the tone you use is formal yet polite and conversational.
-You can devise your email into three paragraphs, each pertaining to one idea.
+You can divide your email into three paragraphs, each pertaining to one idea.

 You can start your outreach email with the first part complimenting the website’s representative on their content, even pointing out some content pieces that you found most interesting.

 The second part of your email is your own introduction and the website you represent.
-Here you can also talk about your current standing on Google and the type of content that you usually go with in your guest posts.
+Here, you can also talk about your current standing on Google and the type of content that you usually use in your guest posts.

 The third and final part can be about you offering up your content to be posted on the website.
 This part should be detailed and should also outline the benefits the website will reap by posting your content.

 If all goes well, you should get a reply from the website within a few weeks at most.